 Table of Contents

-- Sun are rare, whereas substantially dimmer and cooler stars, known as red dwarfs, are common, making up 85% of the stars in the galaxy.
+- Stars like Sun are rare in Milky Way galaxy, whereas substantially dimmer and cooler stars, known as red dwarfs, are common.

 - Although the Sun dominates the system by mass, it accounts for only about 2% of the angular momentum due to the differential rotation within the gaseous Sun.